• Process

 Marzieh Bakhtiary Noodeh, Georgia Institute of Technology, Atlanta, GA

-Theeradetch Detchprohm, Georgia Tech
+Theeradetch Detchprohm, Georgia Institute of Technology

 Russell Dupuis, Georgia Tech